 [It helps that when computing probability P from probability density pd for even numbers of unknowns, we do not need to use the difficult error-function.
 Here, throughout, we compute P as the cumulative probability exterior to the locus of points with the same pd as the point of interest — exactly as is routinely done for 1-dimensional statistical analysis.]

 Most textbooks give a formula for the bivariate probability density pd that is not only messy but requires specialized analytic investigation to determine the inputs: the two unknowns' standard deviations and their correlation.
 So some (especially historians & classicists with non-extensive math backgrounds) may find it a pleasant surprise to learn of a clear, accurate, & efficient method for finding P while avoiding all that bother.

 We have a set of N values of a variable j for specified values of an independent variable t, and there is a proposed function f(x,y;t) that will fit the values of j as closely as possible — for the best choices of two unknowns: x&y.

 We compute function f 's value corresponding to each of the N values of t for which values of j are available.
 Each difference between a datum j and the computed function f(x,y;t) [which is supposed ideally to equal j] is called a “residual” Δ, with sign-convention such that Δ = j − f.
 The probability of any given pair of values of x&y is measured by the sum S of the residuals-squared:

 At the x&y where S is minimized (values which could be found by trial without sophisticated analysis, as already noted), a subscript m is appended to x&y and to S.

-Our quick&undirty exact solution-for-amateurs will now be set up by a trivial calculation, finding the unknowns' normalized deviations from their best fitted values, via the relative Difference D between sum S at the point (x,y) of interest versus that at the minimum:
+Our quick&undirty exact solution-for-amateurs will start with a trivial calculation, finding the unknowns' normalized deviations from their best fitted values, via the relative Difference D between the sum S at the point of interest (x,y) vs that (Sm) at S's minimum (best-fit):

 Then our solution for P is simply: